ChemBioHTP/EnzyExtract/README.md

 | Deduplicated, crude | 218,095 | [data/export/TheData_unpruned.parquet](data/export/TheData_unpruned.parquet) | With deduplication |
 | EnzyExtractDB_176463 | 176,463 | [EnzyExtractDB/EnzyExtractDB_176463.parquet](EnzyExtractDB/EnzyExtractDB_176463.parquet) | Deduplicated and filtered |

+The data is released as **CC BY-NC 4.0**.
+(NC is due to Elsevier and Wiley TDM APIs.)

+The code is released as MIT.

 # Citation

 If you find EnzyExtract useful, please cite it as below: